 Beechwood Grove residents stay in touch with friends and families via Skype

-Our Beechwood Grove Care Home residents have been keeping in regular contact with friends and family thanks to Skype.
+Our Beechwood Grove Care Home in Eastbourne residents have been keeping in regular contact with friends and family thanks to Skype.
 Residents are unable to receive visits from loved ones at the moment due to the coronavirus pandemic.

 However, with the introduction of iPads and laptops into the home, residents have been enjoying seeing their families with Skype calls, which have overcome the barrier of distance and helped them enjoy time with their loved ones during this period.

 Our 91-year-old resident at Beechwood Grove, Irene Goddard, has been enjoying regular Skype sessions with her son Mark and his family.
 Irene has four children who are located in different parts of the UK.
 Weekly appointments via the iPad have kept her in touch with all of her children.